Xeon Phi: Knights Landing

 Code name for the second-generation MIC architecture product from Intel.
 Intel officially first revealed details of its second-generation Intel Xeon Phi products on 17 June 2013.
 Intel said that the next generation of Intel MIC Architecture-based products will be available in two forms, as a coprocessor or a host processor (CPU), and be manufactured using Intel's 14 nm process technology.
 Knights Landing products will include integrated on-package memory for significantly higher memory bandwidth.

 Knights Landing contains up to 72 Airmont (Atom) cores with four threads per core, using LGA 3647 socket supporting up to 384 GB of "far" DDR4 2133 RAM and 8–16 GB of stacked "near" 3D MCDRAM, a version of the Hybrid Memory Cube.
 Each core has two 512-bit vector units and supports AVX-512 SIMD instructions, specifically the Intel AVX-512 Foundational Instructions (AVX-512F) with Intel AVX-512 Conflict Detection Instructions (AVX-512CD), Intel AVX-512 Exponential and Reciprocal Instructions (AVX-512ER), and Intel AVX-512 Prefetch Instructions (AVX-512PF).
 Support for IMCI has been removed in favor of AVX-512.

 The National Energy Research Scientific Computing Center announced that Phase 2 of its newest supercomputing system "Cori" would use Knights Landing Xeon Phi coprocessors.

 On 20 June 2016, Intel launched the Intel Xeon Phi product family x200 based on the Knights Landing architecture, stressing its applicability to not just traditional simulation workloads, but also to machine learning.
 The model lineup announced at launch included only Xeon Phi of bootable form-factor, but two versions of it: standard processors and processors with integrated Intel Omni-Path architecture fabric.
 The latter is denoted by the suffix F in the model number.
 Integrated fabric is expected to provide better latency at a lower cost than discrete high-performance network cards.

-On 14 November 2016, the 48th list of TOP500 contained 10 systems using Knights Landing platforms.
+On 14 November 2016, the 48th list of TOP500 contained two systems using Knights Landing in the Top 10.

 The PCIe based co-processor variant of Knight's Landing was never offered to the general market and was discontinued by August 2017.
 This included the 7220A, 7240P and 7220P coprocessor cards.

 Intel announced they were discontinuing Knights Landing in summer 2018.